 Karsten Schuhl, superpose, to support an interactive installation that creates visualizations of sound waves and acoustic spaces through movement of water.

 Carolyn Tam, Form Follows Time, for materials to develop a series of prototypes exploring artistic sculptures made of Finite, a new material developed by Tam and colleagues, which is as strong as concrete but can be melted down and reused for multiple cycles.

 Amanda Ugorji, Soft City: Texture Mapping Black Boston, to support the creation of large-scale textiles that represent historically Black neighborhoods in the Boston area.

 Wuming Theater Club, Angels in America, to support an online Chinese-language production of Tony Kushner’s “Angels in America: Millennium Approaches.”

 Zhicheng Xu & Mengqi Moon He, Lodgers: Serendipity in the Wilderness, to fund materials for a workshop for MIT students about environmentally-conscious design, and installation costs for an exhibition of prototypes and documentation of the design process.

-Lauren Zittrain & Alexis Hope, At the Margins: An Interactive, Online Exhibit from a Feminist Future, to fund fees and materials for an only summer arts festival for MIT undergrad focused on social justice, collaboration, and activism.
+Laura Zittrain & Alexis Hope, At the Margins: An Interactive, Online Exhibit from a Feminist Future, to fund fees and materials for an only summer arts festival for MIT undergrads focused on social justice, collaboration, and activism.